Dept. of Chemistry

 timings for polyadenine

-We have recently introduced a systematically-improvable hierarchy of ab initio methods for computing interaction energies in many-body systems.
-This approach is based on a self-consistent, monomer-based treatment of polarization (the "explicit polarization" or "XPol" procedure),, which can be performed efficiently even in many-body systems, and which generates monomer wave functions that are polarized as appropriate for the many-body environment.
+We have recently introduced a family of ab initio methods for computing interaction energies in many-body systems.
+This approach is based on a self-consistent, monomer-based treatment of polarization (the "explicit polarization" or "XPol" procedure), which can be performed efficiently even in many-body systems, and which generates monomer wave functions that are polarized as appropriate for the many-body environment.
 These XPol monomer wave functions then form the basis states for a subsequent, pairwise version of symmetry-adapted perturbation theory (SAPT) to describe the remaining contributions to the intrmolecular interaction, primarily dispersion and exchange repulsion.
-The composite XPol+SAPT method extends the well-known SAPT methodology to systems composed of more than two monomer units.
+The composite XSAPT method extends the well-known SAPT methodology to systems composed of more than two monomer units.

-Furthermore, replacing the SAPT dispersion terms with an empirical potential facilitates the use of Kohn-Sham DFT as a low-cost means to treat intramolecular electron correlation.
-The resulting method, which we call XPol+SAPT(KS)+D, exhibits cubic-scaling cost, both with respect to the number of monomer units as well as with respect to the size of those monomer units.
-Moreover, by exploiting the embarrassingly parallel nature of the XPol+SAPT approach, the total wall time for XPol+SAPT(KS)+D calculations can be made to scale linearly with respect to the number of monomer units.
-Despite this favorable scaling, the accuracy of XPol+SAPT(KS)+D is better than 0.5 kcal/mol for the S22 and S66 databases of benchmark [CCSD(T)/CBS] non-covalent binding energies.
-This level of accuracy, which we achieve using modest double-ζ basis sets, rivals that of the best MP2- and CCSD-based methods, when those methods are extrapolated to the basis-set limit.
-MP2 and CCSD, however, exhibit O(N5) or O(N6) scaling with respect to the size of the total (super)system.
+Furthermore, replacing the SAPT dispersion terms with "ab initio dispersion potentials" ("+aiD"), which are classical potentials fit to ab initio dispersion data.
+We use Kohn-Sham DFT as a low-cost means to treat intramolecular electron correlation.
+The resulting method, which we call XSAPT(KS)+aiD, exhibits cubic-scaling cost, both with respect to the number of monomer units as well as with respect to the size of those monomer units.
+Moreover, by exploiting the embarrassingly parallel nature of the XSAPT approach, the total wall time for XSAPT(KS)+aiD calculations can be made to scale linearly with respect to the number of monomer units.
+Despite this favorable scaling, the accuracy of XSAPT(KS)+aiD is better than 0.5 kcal/mol for the S22 and S66 databases of benchmark [CCSD(T)/CBS] non-covalent binding energies.
+This level of accuracy, which we achieve using triple-ζ basis sets, is far better than MP2-based methods for dispersion-dominated complexes, even while the cost of MP2 scales as O(N5) with respect to the size of the total (super)system.
+In contrast, the cost of XSAPT calculations grows only as O(n3) with respect to the size of the largest monomer.
+As a result, XSAPT is even faster than supramolecular DFT+D approaches, without the need for counterpoise correction.